brownzen3/whiteblossom-db/README.md

 10) Now, double check all of the property info, then click on `Commit Changes...` in the top-right corner.
 11) Add any notes under the description (this will NOT be shown on the website) and then select `Commit changes`

+**If you require any clarification, send me a message, or call me.**